OpenDSA/OpenDSA/RST/en/Design/IntroOO.rst

    :satisfies: OO Intro
    :topic: Introduction

-Introduction to Object Orientated Programming
+Introduction to Object Oriented Programming
 =============================================

 Object-oriented programming (OOP) is a programming paradigm based on the